The database is in the form of an Excel spreadsheet for each district currently covered: to see them, click the buttons below.

 Discharge

-After the end of the war, volunteers and conscripts with scarce or urgently-needed industrial skills (such as miners) were the first to be demobilised, followed progressively by the others from the longest-serving to the most recent.
-Most had returned to civilian life by the end of 1919.
+After the Armistice, volunteers and conscripts with scarce or urgently-needed industrial skills (such as miners) were the first to be demobilised, followed progressively by the others from the longest-serving to the most recent.
+Most had returned to civilian life by the end of 1919, although some volunteered for further service, notably with the army of occupation.
+Repatriated prisoners of war were granted an imediate furlough of two months on arriving home, and those who fulfilled certain criteria (age, occupation, etc) could choose to be demobilised at the end of their furlough without returning to the army.

 Medal card